zackiles/deno-kit/README.md

 ## Context-first Codebases For Agents

+**The self-discovery pattern helps an AI agent fetch just-in-time context.**
-The scaffolding follows the **self-discovery pattern** - every design choice is meant to leave breadcrumbs for an agent that leads them to the next.
-They act like a series of triggers that cascade context incrementally as the agent navigates your codebase through common workflows, helping them maintain coherence and the optimal context-window.
-Self-discovery is achieved through three primary ways: **context funnels**, **tools**, and intentional AI-friendly **information architecture**.
+Every design choice leaves breadcrumbs that lead the agent to the next relevant file.
+This cascades context incrementally as the agent navigates common workflows, maintaining coherence and optimal context-window usage.

+Self-discovery unfolds through three pillars:

+- **Context funnels** that trigger incremental context injection
+- **Embedded tools** that surface knowledge on demand
+- **Information architecture** tuned for AI navigation

 ### Funneling

-Part of the agent's top-level system prompt is automatically injected into every conversation that set up the triggers of incremental context injection.
+The agent's system prompt automatically injects triggers for incremental context discovery.

-**Global Prompt**: A light meta-prompt gives your agent a structured set of instructions on further context they should seek when taking certain actions such as working with certain high-level files and folders specified by glob patterns.
-This sets up the first layer of triggers. <br>
+**Global prompts** provide structured instructions for context-seeking based on file and folder glob patterns.
+This establishes the first layer of triggers.

-**Glob Hierarchies**: As the agent begins work on certain files, folders, or tries to access their tools, the global prompt kicks in depending on the glob pattern and triggers the agent to use their tools to fetch the context they were instructed to originally.
-This new context further instructs them to set up a new lower-level of triggers, and so on.<br>
+**Glob hierarchies** activate when the agent works on matching files or folders.
+The global prompt triggers the agent to fetch additional context, which then sets up deeper, more specific triggers.

+> **🧪 Example workflow**
+>
-For illustration, imagine an agent tasked with editing tests in a codebase but given no other context besides our system prompt
+> An agent tasked with editing tests receives only the system prompt initially:

-- First trigger instructs them that before they do anything they should review the README.md
-- Agent loads the README.me where instructions for how to run the tests are present
-- Agent runs the tests which print the test folder's path to the terminal.
-The agent then tries to navigate to the test folder to review the files there, and globs for the test folder match instructing the agent to review the documentation on testing, which includes further triggers.
-- Prepped with the new context the agent continues, and tries to read a specific test file.
-Previous triggers from the testing-guide mentioned this specific file requires the agent to fetch documentation specific to that test file, which further points to more documentation on specific libraries to be used, and a deeper trigger that instructs the agent new context to fetch any time it's finished modifying that file.
+>
+> 1. **First trigger:** "Review the `README.md` before starting."
+> 2. **Agent loads README:** Finds instructions for running tests.
+> 3. **Agent runs tests:** Output prints the test folder path to terminal.
+> 4. **Agent navigates to `test/`:** Glob match triggers documentation review for the testing framework.
+> 5. **Agent reads specific test file:** Previous triggers mentioned this file requires fetching file-specific documentation.
-- The agent finishes writing the test, and then has to fetch the new context which tells them to run the tests using a specific command.
+> 6. **Agent finishes writing test:** New context instructs them to run tests with a specific command.
-- The agent runs the tests, and the fail.
-But the test suite was designed to inject another trigger into the error message instructing the agent to fetch a unique set of context purpose-built to make the agent loop continually trying to debug the failing test.
+> 7. **Tests fail:** Error message contains trigger instructing agent to fetch debugging-specific context.
+>

-This is a hypothetical, but clearly demonstrates how a series of lazy-loaded context can act as triggers and significantly enhance agent coherence over multi-turns and deep context, continually re-focusing them bit by bit.
+> This demonstrates how lazy-loaded context acts as triggers, enhancing agent coherence across multi-turn conversations.

 ### Tools

-Deno-kit exposes actual tools to your agent and provides the instructions to use them.
-They can all be found in the `.ai` folder.
-One of the main ways, is through automatic repomixing of your codebase and a purpose-built for repomix grep-like tool for the agent to search it.
-Git-hooks, Deno tasks, and agent workflows automatically maintain the lifecycle of the mixes as well as a knowledge-base of the latest Deno and Typescript references hand-curated (from official documentation, source-code internals, discussions on Github issues and other undocumented sources).
+The `.ai` folder equips your agent with actual tools and usage instructions:

+- **Automatic repomix snapshots** for lightning-fast semantic search of the entire codebase
+- **Purpose-built grep tool** designed specifically for agent workflows
+- **Git hooks and Deno tasks** that automatically maintain the lifecycle of code indexes
+- **Curated knowledge base** of latest Deno and TypeScript references from official docs, source internals, and GitHub discussions

-### Information Architecture
+### Information architecture

-Patterns of self-discovery requires thoughtful approaches to naming things and structuring your project early.
-Strong foundations is the biggest contributor to agent coherence and consistency as the codebase grows.
-Every piece of information an agent could observe in your codebase and environment should be thought of implied instructions.
-A great example of this is how an agent working in a Javascript project who comes across "var" is likely to start writing Javascript as it looks in it's sample set from when "var" was popular.

-Every file and folder has been specifically named.
-Every configuration file includes schemas, all options, and inline comments to enable self-discovery and autonomy.
-Repeating patterns and terms reinforce agent behavior by funneling them through a context window that leverages their training in the best way.
+Self-discovery requires thoughtful naming and project structure from the start.
+Strong foundations contribute most to agent coherence as codebases grow.

+Every observable element acts as implicit instructions:

+- **File and folder names** follow descriptive, predictable patterns
+- **Configuration files** include complete schemas and inline comments for autonomy
+- **Repeating patterns and terms** reinforce agent behavior through context windows that leverage training data effectively

+**Example:** An agent encountering `var` in JavaScript projects will likely write code matching that era's patterns from its training data.

 ---